SoftwareEngineeringToolDemos/ICSE-2013-LAMBDAFICATOR/README.md

 This repository contains information related to the tool LAMBDAFICATOR presented at International Conference on Software Engineering, 2013.
 The tool was originally presented
 <a href="http://dl.acm.org/citation.cfm?id=2486986">in this paper.</a>

-This repository is not the original repository for this tool.
+This repository <i>is not </i>the original repository for this tool.
 Here are some links to the original project:

 <a href="http://refactoring.info/tools/LambdaFicator/">The Official Project Page</a>